opencv/opencv/modules/core/doc/operations_on_arrays.rst

     dst = src1 - src2;
     dst -= src1; // equivalent to subtract(dst, src1, dst);

 The input arrays and the destination array can all have the same or different depths.
-For example, you can subtract to 8-bit unsigned arrays and store the difference in 16-bit signed array.
+For example, you can subtract to 8-bit unsigned arrays and store the difference in a 16-bit signed array.
 Depth of the output array is determined by ``dtype`` parameter.
-In the 2nd and 3rd cases above, as well as in the first case, when ``src1.depth() == src2.depth()``, ``dtype`` can be set to the default ``-1``.
+In the second and third cases above, as well as in the first case, when ``src1.depth() == src2.depth()``, ``dtype`` can be set to the default ``-1``.
 In this case the output array will have the same depth as the input array, be it ``src1``, ``src2`` or both.

 .. seealso::